8 Errors that Increase the Bounce Rate

 If your website generates traffic, but the session is concise, chances are you’re making several errors that increase the bounce rate.
 The bounce rate is the percentage of user abandonment when entering your digital space.
 Several factors, such as web design, poor content, usability, upload speed, etc., affect this situation.
 In this post, I indicate the errors you should avoid on your website.

 You’ve probably wondered why visitors don’t visit your website.
 This is because your blog is making a set of errors that increase the bounce rate.
 For example, your website’s contents are difficult to understand, do not add value, etc.

-So, it’s strategic to study this situation and detect in time the possible failures you’re making on your web portal.
+So, it’s strategic to study this situation and detect the possible failures you’re making on your web portal.
 Remember that the bounce rate is an indicator that search engines use to measure a blog’s quality in terms of content, user experience, etc.

 What is Bounce Rate?

 Bounce rate is the percentage of single-page visits.
 The term was coined by Webtrends, a web analytics company, to measure their landing pages’ effectiveness.
-It is defined as the percentage of single-page sessions, where you viewed only one page in a session.
-A high bounce rate often indicates that either the landing page did not convert the visitor into a customer or use poor-quality landing pages ignored by the user.
+It is defined as the percentage of single-page sessions where you viewed only one page in a session.
+A high bounce rate often indicates that the landing page did not convert the visitor into a customer or uses poor-quality landing pages ignored by the user.
 Blogging is about getting a visitor to read your blog post and then leave a comment and share it.